 Have you considered a Company Voluntary Arrangement (CVA)?

-An increasingly popular and effective formal business rescue procedure is a company voluntary arrangement.
-A company voluntary arrangement (CVA) is a legally binding agreement, proposed by a licensed insolvency practitioner, which allows for the full or part payment of your company’s debts.
+An increasingly popular and effective formal business rescue procedure is a company voluntary arrangement, a legally binding agreement, proposed by a licensed insolvency practitioner, which allows for the full or part payment of your company’s debts.

 Once agreed, the CVA will protect your company from any legal action and the creditor pressure that often comes from being in debt.
 As long as you continue to meet the terms of the agreement, your business will be left to continue to trade while repaying an affordable monthly amount towards its debts.